Chart Color Schemes

 An assessment of population growth drivers in Hillarys reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Population analysis of Hillarys, based on Australian Bureau of Statistics (ABS) updates and AreaSearch validations, estimates its population at around 11,923 as of November 2025.
-This represents an increase of 723 people (6.5%) since the 2021 Census, which reported a population of 11,200.
-The change is inferred from AreaSearch's estimated resident population of 11,918, following examination of the latest ERP data release by ABS in June 2024, and an additional 48 validated new addresses since the Census date.
-This results in a population density ratio of 1,889 persons per square kilometer, above the national average assessed by AreaSearch.
-Hillarys' growth rate of 6.5% since the census is within 2.4 percentage points of the SA3 area (8.9%), indicating strong growth fundamentals.
-Overseas migration contributed approximately 82.0% of overall population gains during recent periods, driving primary growth in the suburb.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Hillarys's population is estimated at around 11,971 as of November 2025.
+This reflects an increase of 771 people (6.9%) since the 2021 Census, which reported a population of 11,200 people.
+The change is inferred from the resident population of 11,918 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 48 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,897 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Hillarys's 6.9% growth since census positions it within 2.8 percentage points of the national average (9.7%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 82.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimations, AreaSearch utilises growth rates by age cohort provided by ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends indicate a median increase for statistical areas across the nation.
-Hillarys is expected to grow by 804 persons to 2041, reflecting an overall gain of 6.7% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+As we examine future population trends, a population increase just below the median of statistical areas across the nation is expected, with the Hillarys statistical area (Lv2) expected to grow by 804 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 6.3% in total over the 17 years.

 Frequently Asked Questions - Population